History of Siberia: Industrial expansion

 In the second half of the 20th century, the exploration of mineral and hydroenergetic resources continued.
 Many of these projects were planned, but were delayed due to wars and the ever-changing opinions of Soviet politicians.

 The most famous project is the Baikal Amur Mainline.
 It was planned simultaneously with Trans-Siberian, but the construction began just before World War II, was put on hold during the war and restarted after.
 After Joseph Stalin's death, it was again suspended for years to be continued under Leonid Brezhnev.

-A cascade of hydroelectric powerplants was built in the 1960s–1970s on the Angara River, a project similar to Tennessee Valley Authority in the United States.
-The powerplants allowed creation and support of large production facilities, such as the aluminium plant in Bratsk, Ust-Ilimsk, rare-earth mining in Angara basin, and those associated with the timber industry.
+A cascade of hydroelectric power plants was built in the 1960s–1970s on the Angara River, a project similar to Tennessee Valley Authority in the United States.
+The powerplants allowed creation and support of large production facilities, such as the aluminum plant in Bratsk, Ust-Ilimsk, rare-earth mining in Angara basin, and those associated with the timber industry.
 The price of electricity in Angara basin is the lowest in Russia.
 But the Angara cascade is not fully finished yet: the Boguchany power plant waits to be finished, and a series of enterprises are planned to be set up.

-The downside of this development is ecological damage due to low standards of production and excessive sizes of dams (the bigger projects were favoured by industrial authorities and received more funding), the increased humidity sharpened the already hard climate.
-Another powerplant project on Katun River in Altai mountains in the 1980s, which was widely protested publicly, was cancelled.
+The downside of this development is ecological damage due to low standards of production and excessive sizes of dams (the bigger projects were favored by industrial authorities and received more funding), the increased humidity sharpened the already hard climate.
+Another power plant project on the Katun River in the Altai Mountains in the 1980s, which was widely protested publicly, was cancelled.

 There are a number of military-oriented centers like the NPO Vektor and closed cities like Seversk.
-By the end of the 1980s a large portion of the industrial production of Omsk and Novosibirsk (up to 40%) was composed of military and aviation output.
+By the end of the 1980s, a large portion of the industrial production of Omsk and Novosibirsk (up to 40%) was composed of military and aviation output.
 The collapse of state-funded military orders began an economic crisis.